commit-msuyog/PreHier-AI/README.md

-# PreHier
+PreHier

-I am building **PreHier** to help people prepare for job interviews.
+I am building PreHier to help companies find and shortlist candidates faster.

-The idea is simple.
-A person uploads their **resume**, adds the **job description**, and selects the **type of interview** they want to practice.

-PreHier uses this information to create an interview based on the person's resume and the job they are applying for.

-The interview can ask different questions based on the person's answers and give feedback after the interview.

-**Resume + Job Description + Interview Type → Personalized Interview → Feedback**
+A company provides the job description and uploads candidate resumes.
+PreHier analyzes the requirements and resumes to help the company identify suitable candidates.

+Shortlisted candidates can then be invited to an AI-powered interview.